sahibgasimov/ec2_reboot_using_lambda_cloudwatch_rule/README.md

     state = response['Reservations'][0]['Instances'][0]['State']['Name']
     return state
 ```
-After EC2 instances were rebooted an SNS notification is sent.
-If any of the instances are failed reboot this will be notified as well:
+If any of the instances will fail reboot this will be notified as well:

 ![Alt text](image.png)